 - 7.1 When you register as a student, you will need to pay us your tuition fees.
-The latest tuition fee information is set out on our website. - 7.2 The Handbook sets out when to pay the tuition fees and your options for paying them in instalments. - 7.3 You are responsible for ensuring that your tuition fees are paid promptly each year and if you are struggling to pay your tuition fees you must contact us as soon as you become aware of that fact. - 7.4 Your tuition fees for your first year of study will be listed on the website and in your offer letter. - 7.5 Your tuition fees may go up in subsequent years of study as set out in clauses 7.6 and 7.7 below.
-We will notify you of any increase as soon as reasonably practicable, four months before the start of the relevant academic year in which the increase is intended to take effect (provided that, for Home students, the government have confirmed the tuition fees by that date, if they have not, we will let you know as soon as possible after the government have confirmed the tuition fees).
-By re-enrolling with us, you are confirming acceptance of any fee changes and agree to pay the new fees.
-If you do not agree to them, you do not have to re-enrol and your contract with us will be terminated, if you choose to terminate your contract, you may be eligible for an exit qualification as explained in the Handbook. - 7.6 For regulated Home undergraduate fees, we will charge the maximum fee permitted by the UK government for the relevant year to ensure that the fees charged meet, where permitted, the cost of delivering the course to you. - 7.7 All other fee levels are set by the University through a fair process and increases will reflect the RPI-X inflation rate (which is the rate of inflation set by the government) at the time of approval, and any significant increases in the cost of delivery.
-We will not increase your tuition fees in any year by more than 9% or any levy imposed by the UK government, whichever is greater. - 7.8 Additional costs, where applicable for your course, will be set out separately and published on Coursefinder, as well as being included in your MyContract copy of your course information.
+The latest tuition fee information is set out on our website. - 7.2 You may also be required to pay additional bench fees and this will be notified to you in writing in your offer letter. - 7.3 The Handbook sets out when to pay the fees and your options for paying them in instalments. - 7.4 You are responsible for ensuring that your fees are paid promptly each year and if you are struggling to pay your tuition fees you must contact us as soon as you become aware of that fact. - 7.5 Your tuition fees for your first year of study will be listed on the website and in your offer letter. - 7.6 Your tuition fees may go up in subsequent years.
+We will notify you of any increase as as soon as reasonably practicable, and in any event not less than four months before the start of the relevant academic year. - 7.7 Fee levels are set by the University through a fair process and increased will reflect the RPI-X inflation rate (which is the rate of inflation set by the government) at the time of approval and any significant increase in the cost of delivery.
+We will not increase your tuition fees in any year by more than 9% or to reflect any levy imposed by the UK government (whichever is greater). - 7.8 Additional costs, where applicable for your course, will be set out separately in your offer letter.